 Save the packing materials: Keep the boxes and all the packing materials; repack your computer system to protect it from rough handling and jarring if you have to move it over long distances.
-Some of your computer's internal components (especially its internal hard disk) could be damaged if the equipment is not properly packaged for a move.
+It's especially important to repack your computer if it has an internal hard disk drive.

-Put this aside for now.
-You won't install the switch unless you're developing application programs for the Macintosh SE/30.
+[•] Put this aside for now.
+You won't install the switch unless you're developing application programs for the Macintosh SE.